fortian/mwmg/README.md

 ### Collector-Grapher Protocol

 MWMG consumes an unversioned text format.
-Future versions of `mwmg` will wither be able to process this format or will exit immediately upon receipt of an invalid line.
+Future versions of `mwmg` will either be able to process this format or will exit immediately upon receipt of an invalid line.

 All line end with a UNIX newline (ASCII NL [0x0A]: `\n`).
 All numbers are